GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 ## Editing the Data

 In some cases, you might want to modify or correct vector data because of inaccuracies or changes.
-Editing vector data is done with digitisation toolbar.
+Editing vector data is done with the digitisation toolbar.
 In QGIS, you can edit both the geometries and the values in the attribute table.

 ### Editing Geometries